rickcoates/coursera-tidy-data/README.md

 This step satisfies Course Project requirements #1, #2 (in combination with **Step 2**), #3 and #4:

+* Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set
 * Appropriately labels the data set with descriptive activity names.